20608 - WELFARE AND PUBLIC ECONOMICS

 - Elaborate and assess the role of pensions and pension reforms.

-- Evaluate and discuss government Intervention in Specific Contexts: migration and gender.
+- Evaluate and discuss government Intervention in Specific Contexts: gender policy.

 - Face-to-face lectures